Ashborn Chapter 1

 Seconds passed.

-Then a hesitant flicker from below a finger, an amber glow spidered across the Sphere.
+Then a hesitant flicker from below a finger as an amber glow spidered across the Sphere.

-A stone glowed a brilliant blue as it dropped into Jessa’s waiting hand.
-Jessa held up her stone, basking in the approval of the waiting crowd.
+A stone glowed a brilliant blue as it dropped into Varnell’s waiting hand.
+She triumphantly held up her stone, basking in the approval of the waiting crowd.

 “Try not to cry when it stays dark.”
 She murmured, shoulder checking me, her smile a knife.